+Directors Emeriti

-Directors Emeriti WF Bowker, QC
+WF Bowker, OC

-WH Hurlburt, OC
+WH Hurlburt, QC

 The Alberta Law Reform Institute was established in November 1967 by agreement between the Provincial Government, the Law Society of Alberta, and the University.
 Its primary object is to promote law reform, particularly at the provincial level.
 It undertakes legal research in connection with its law reform work.
 The Institute has made 75 final reports to the Government of Alberta covering a wide range of subjects.
-Recent reports include The Presumption of Crown Immunity, Mortgages Remedies in Alberta, Proposals for a Land Recording and Registration Act for Alberta, Transfer of Investment Securities, Non-Pecuniary Damages in Wrongful Death Actions - A Review of Section 8 of the Fatal Accidents Act, The Domestic Relations Act-Phase I, Advance Directives and Substitute Decision-Making in Personal Health Care, Section 195 of the Land Titles Act, and Proposals for the Reform of the Public Inquiries Act.
-A high percentage of the Institute's reports have been, or are currently being, enacted into legislation.
-From time to time members of the Institute's legal staff present and publish learned papers which often are prompted by work on law reform projects although they may not be directly connected with them.
-Members of staff have also been intimately involved in the preparation of material for review and adoption by the Uniform Law Conference of Canada.
+A high percentage of the Institute's reports have been, or are currently being enacted into legislation.
+Two of the most recent are the Protection Against Family Violence Act and the Limitations Act.
+Some of the work done by the Institute such as the Arbitration Act and the Cost of Credit Disclosure Act has been adopted by the Uniform Law Conference of Canada for implementation in other jurisdictions across the country.
+The Institute has a website that contains more general information and some details of the topics currently under review.
+The website address is www.law.ualberta.ca/alri

-Alberta Microelectronic Centre
+Alberta Microelectronic Corporation

-Chair of the Board W Waite
+Chair of the Board

+W Waite

-President and CEO C Lumb
+President and CEO